libretro/libretro-uae/README.md

 This allows:

-- Automatic M3U playlist generation of all floppy disks
+- Automatic M3U playlist generation of all disks
 - The use of zipped images in M3Us
-- Hard drive and CD images will be treated one by one and only the first file found is selected for launch
+- Hard drive images will be treated one by one and only the first file found is selected for launch
 - If no disk/drive images are found, the ZIP will be treated as a directory

 ### M3U support